COBALT

 On XX-XX-7664 RH, Premier Galina Talanova and Minister of Defence Yuri Malinovsky traveled to Avilov House for a meeting with President Semyon Luzhkov.
 The meeting had been arranged on short notice, but the premier had explained to the president that its implications could potentially have an effect on advancing the end of the war in favour of the allied nations.
 Luzhkov received the premier and defence minister 0915 that morning.
 The full minutes of the meeting are not known, as is tradition, but what was officially disclosed post-war detailed the broad strokes of a discussion that ultimately culminated in the president ordering the atomic strikes against Wolgos forces and set the precedent for command of nuclear forces that remains in place to this day.

-Talanova and Malinovsky explained to the president that analysts in the Ministry of Defence, in extensive discussions with strategic planners and the General Staff, had run several projections estimating the extent of physical damage and casualties that would likely be inflicted by the use of atomic bombs against Hergom in the field, as well as their opinion that only a swift, severe strike of overwhelming force could possibly force the Wolgos to call for a cessation of hostilities and bring the Second Coalition War to an end.
+Talanova and Malinovsky explained to the president that analysts in the Ministry of Defence, in extensive discussions with strategic planners and the General Staff, had run several projections estimating the extent of physical damage and casualties that would likely be inflicted by the use of atomic bombs against Hergom in the field, as well as their opinion that only a swift, severe strike of overwhelming force could possibly push the Wolgos to call for a cessation of hostilities and bring the Second Coalition War to an end.
 A Defence Council meeting the previous day had come to the conclusion that the only weapon in the republic's arsenal powerful enough to deliver such a blow was the Molotok (Молоток, "Hammer").
 Talanova explained that while she could technically order their deployment outright, she wished to consult with the president, who as Supreme Commander-in-Chief had ultimate authority to allow the strikes or refuse consent.

 According to Nikolai Fedorovich Naumenko, the Chief Secretary of the Administrative Service, who later spoke on the matter with Luzhkov's permission: